Auto Accident Injury

 Collision Reporting Centre

-Delayed pain after a car accident is an injury symptom that begins 24 to 48 hours after the incident occurred.
-Sometimes it can take even longer.
-Delayed pain can mask the symptoms of a severe injury.
+Delayed pain following a car accident is a symptom of injury that typically starts 24 to 48 hours after the accident, and in some cases, it may take longer.
+Such pain can obscure the symptoms of a severe injury.

 IF YOU ARE HURT, DON'T WAIT!